fybrik/fybrik/website/content/docs/overview/architecture/index.md

 ### Control Plane Security

-The traffic between the pilot and the connectors is secured by lavergaing Istio security features:
+The traffic between the pilot and the connectors is secured by lavergaing the following Kubernetes and Istio security features:
-- Istio authentication policy enables mutual TLS between the pilot and the connectors.
+- Istio authentication policy(\*) enables mutual TLS between the pilot and the connectors.
-- Istio authorization policy controls the ingress traffic of the connectors.
+- Kubernetes authorization policy controls the ingress traffic of the connectors.

+(\*) Applying Istio authentication policy is not part of the default {{< name >}} deployment.